csmithk/ataGatewayDeploy/README.md

 # Advanced Threat Analytics Lightweight Gateway Deploy
-PowerShell script to deploy the Advanced Threat Analytics Lightweight Gateway to domain controllers

-PLEASE READ, THIS IS DEPLOYED ON DOMAIN CONTROLOLLERS!
-This has been tested in my lab, it is strongly suggested that the user test this in their own environment.

-This script will deploy ATA Lightweight Gateway to domain controllers.
+This script will deploy ATA Gateway to domain controllers or standalone ATA Gateway servers.
-There is commented code to pull all domain controllers in the forest.
-It is recommended that a file be used listing the domain controllers that will be installed.

-Domain controllers must be enabled for PowerShell remoting (see Enable-PSRemote) The script must be run with credentials that allow read, write and execute privileges on the domain controllers (usually a DADM).
+ATA Gateway servers must be enabled for PowerShell remoting (see Enable-PSRemoting) The script will prompt for credentials.
+These credentials require read, write and execute privileges on the gateway servers (usually a DADM).

+The script's $userName and $userPwd are the local account created on the ATA Server that is a member of Microsoft Advanced Threat Analytics Administrator group.
-The script transmits the local ATA center adminstrator account credentials in the clear.
-Ensure that this is a low privileged account and consider changing the password.
+Ensure that this low privileged account is used and consider changing the password afterward, as the script transmits this in the clear to the servers.

-###The script will launch a job for each DC:

-copy Microsoft ATA Gateway Setup.zip file

-extract Microsoft ATA Gateway Setup.zip file

-run the Microsoft ATA Gateway Setup.exe file with /q (quiet) parameter
+The script will launch a job for each server: copy Microsoft ATA Gateway Setup.zip file extract Microsoft ATA Gateway Setup.zip file run the Microsoft ATA Gateway Setup.exe file with /q (quiet) parameter
     Prevents restart (/norestart).
-If that is desired, remove the /norestart parameter to the command line inside the script
+If that is desired remove the /norestart parameter to the command line below

 ###Assumes:
 User name and password provided are a valid user in the local ATA Center Microsoft Advanced Threat Analytics Administrators group.
 Input and output files have valid locations.

-Active Directory module has been installed.
+Active Directory module has been installed

 ###Parameters:
+    Mandatory:

-    $sourceFullName - full path and name to the zip file, e.g. "c:\temp\microsoft ata gateway setup.zip"
+    $zipMediaName - full path and name to the zip file, e.g. "c:\temp\microsoft ata gateway setup.zip"
     $userName - user name with privileges to install gateway
     $userPwd - password for user
-    $dcFileName file name that has the list of domain controllers to install.
+    $serverFileName file name that has the list of domain controllers/standalone servers to install.
 There is code below that will get all dcs in the forest, it is commented out for now

     Defaults:

     Parameter $errorFile defaults to c:\temp\ATADeployErrors.csv
     Parameter $completedFile defaults to c:\temp\ATADeployCompleted.csv
     Parameter $destinationRootPath defaults to c$\temp\ - appends to UNC filepath